kossiitkgp/docs/events/git-and-github.md

     - Tell them about starring a repo and the usefulness of starred repos.
     - Tell them about "watch" feature of a repo, and show them how it can be used to track a project.
-    - Ask them to `star` and `watch` the `kossiitkgp/slides` repo, as important links like slides, resources will be put here
+    - Ask them to `star` and `watch` the `events` repo, as important links like slides, resources will be put here

     If any swags are available distriubute them to the audience.

 ## After the workshop

-Upload the following in the `kossiitkgp/slides` repo
+Upload the following in the `events` repo

 - Recording of the workshop, if its recorded
 - Link to the slides